-The coma scale codes (R40.2-) can be used in conjunction with traumatic brain injury codes, acute cerebrovascular disease or sequelae of cerebrovascular disease codes.
-These codes are primarily for use by trauma registries, but they may be used in any setting where this information is collected.
-The coma scale may also be used to assess the status of the central nervous system for other non-trauma conditions, such as monitoring patients in the intensive care unit regardless of medical condition.
+The coma scale codes (R40.21- to R40.24-) can be used in conjunction with traumatic brain injury codes.
+These codes cannot be used with code R40.2A, Nontraumatic coma due to underlying condition.
+They are primarily for use by trauma registries, but they may be used in any setting where this information is collected.
 The coma scale codes should be sequenced after the diagnosis code(s).